New Israeli Tax Reform 2026: Complete Income Tax Exemption for Olim Chadashim

 Immediate Steps to Consider:

 Consult with Israeli tax professionals to understand how this reform affects your specific situation.
 Begin documenting your current income sources and tax obligations in preparation for potential Aliyah timing optimization.
-Consider how the two-year exemption period aligns with your career and business plans.
+Consider how the exemption period aligns with your career and business plans.

 The coexistence of foreign income exemptions and Israeli income exemptions creates powerful tax planning opportunities that require expert navigation to maximize benefits while ensuring compliance.